OpenBuildings/paypal/docs/configuration.md

 --------------------

 `Payment::$config` is a static variable which is merged with other configurations.
-It is useful for setting authentication credenetials or a default currency.
+It is useful for setting authentication credentials or a default currency.

 Credentials consist of the following: